GoThereGit/Chinese-AMR/README_En.md

 # 4 Evaluation Metrics and Modalities
 ## 4.1 Smatch

 As the most widely-used evaluation metric, smatch focuses on the overlapping of two AMR graphs.
-For two AMR graphs to be matched, smatch first renames the nodes of AMR graphs and transforms each AMR graph into a set of triples <a href="https://aclanthology.org/P13-2131.pdf">(S. Cai et al., 2013)</a>.
+For two AMR graphs to be matched, smatch first renames the nodes of AMR graphs and transforms each AMR graph into a set of triples <a href="https://aclanthology.org/P13-2131.pdf">(Cai et al., 2013)</a>.
 There are three categories of triples as following:

 1.	**Node triple: instance(node_index, concept).**